U.S. Jobs Dropped By 33,000 In September, Likely Due To Storms

 "Hurricane Irma, in particular, occurred during the period when the Labor Department surveys job growth," reports NPR's Jim Zarroli.
 "So it's likely to have an especially big impact."

-The Bureau of Labor Statistics agrees that hurricanes Harvey and Irma are the "likely" cause of a "sharp employment decline" in restaurant jobs, as well as low growth in other job fields.
+The Bureau of Labor Statistics agrees that Hurricanes Harvey and Irma are the "likely" cause of a "sharp employment decline" in restaurant jobs, as well as low growth in other job fields.

 People who have jobs but weren't paid during the survey period don't count as "employed" in the BLS statistics.
 That would include, for instance, a restaurant worker who is paid hourly and could not work for an extended period because of a storm.